abhiTronix/vidgear/docs/gears/netgear/advanced/multi_server.md

 !!! info "Important Notes"

-    * Note down the local IP-address of this system(required at all Server's end) and also replace it in the following code.
+    * Note down the local IP-address of this system(required at all Server(s) end) and also replace it in the following code.
 You can follow [this FAQ](../../../../help/netgear_faqs/#how-to-find-local-ip-address-on-different-os-platforms) for this purpose.
     * Also, assign the tuple/list of port address of all Servers you are going to connect to this system.

 !!! tip "You can terminate client anytime by pressing ++ctrl+"C"++ on your keyboard!"